Western Mustangs football: Early development

-J.W.
-Little Memorial Stadium
+J. W. Little Memorial Stadium

 In 1928, construction began on the first stadium on campus.
 With the help of Fielding Yost, the stadium was built to proper football guidelines.
-The J.W.
-Little Memorial Stadium opened the following year on October 19, 1929 and was named after Colonel J.W.
+The J. W. Little Memorial Stadium opened the following year on October 19, 1929, and was named after Colonel J.W.
 Little, a former City of London mayor.
-Opening day, Western's new senior intermediate team played Queen's University and lost 25-2.
+Opening day, Western's new senior intermediate team played Queen's University and lost 25–2.

 Improvements like an electronic scoreboard and a radio booth were added in 1948 and 1949, respectively.
 By 1960, the stadium expanded seating from the original 5,000 seats to well over 7,200 seats.
 This was then expanded to 8,000 in future years.

 The stadium held its last game in 1999, and the new TD Stadium was built in 2000.

 Senior Intermediate Team

 The entry into the senior intercollegiate league in 1929 brought Western into the spotlight.
 Joe Breen became the head coach for the Senior Intermediate Team this year, with assistant coach Mitt Burt and Paul Hauch as captain.
 1929 was the first year Western played senior football.

 The Mustangs continued to play in league throughout the early 1930s, but had a mixed bag of wins and losses, but did win their first Yates Cup championship in 1931.
-By 1935, Breen retired as the head coach and Western football got a jumpstart when Bill Storen and John Metras came on as head coach and assistant coach this same year.
+By 1935, Breen retired as the head coach and Western football got a jumpstart when Bill Storen and John P. Metras came on as head coach and assistant coach this same year.
 Both coaches were very knowledgeable and skillful football players and with their guidance, the team gained more and more wins each year.
 By 1939, the team accomplished their first undefeated season, notably with Joe Krol as a member of this historic team.

+During 1938, J. Howard Crocker felt that it was unfair to the students and faculty to lengthen the football season beyond intercollegiate competition, and declared that the football team would not compete for the national championship in 1938, if it won the intercollegiate title.
+Crocker went ahead with plans for the football team during World War II, despite that no decision had been made whether the Canadian Interuniversity Athletics Union would operate.
+When intercollegiate football collapsed due to the war, Crocker considered placing the football team in the Ontario Rugby Football Union, but it was impossible to agree on a schedule due to military requirements on the training of physically fit students.
+Instead of being members of any football league, Crocker invited Ontario Rugby Football Union teams to play exhibition games at the university.

-Metras took over as head coach in 1940, but with the beginning of the Second World War, the Canadian Intercollegiate Athletic Union had suspended all athletic activities from 1940-1945.
+Metras took over as head coach in 1940, but with the beginning of World War II, the Canadian Intercollegiate Athletic Union had suspended all athletic activities from 1940 to 1945.
 This decision was met with mixed reviews.
 It was at this time that Metras chose to play the Western senior team under the organization of Western's Canadian Officers' Training Corps (COTC).
 Known as the COTC Mustangs, they played in both Canada and American service and college teams.